openedx/edx-documentation/en_us/install_operations/source/devstack/analytics_devstack.rst

 #.
 In the Devstack LMS, register a new user and enroll in the demo course.

 #.
-Navigate to the courseware and submit answers to a few problems.
+Navigate to the course body and submit answers to a few problems.

 #.
 Navigate to the location where edx-analytics-pipeline project was cloned on
    the host.